How to List Education on a Resume (18 Examples)

 • The name and location of your school (use the school you graduated from if you attended multiple schools)

-• Academic achievements, honors, relevant coursework, accolades, study abroad and other achievements
+• Academic achievements, honors, relevant coursework, accolades, study abroad, and other achievements

-In your educational entry, if you have finished college, you don’t need to include your high school information on your resume.
+Important to know: In your educational entry, if you have finished college, you don’t need to include your high school information on your resume.
 However, if you are in high school or college, you can include the name and location of your high school, years attended/expected graduation date.
 Include your GPA on a resume if it’s above 3.5, and any honors or awards that you earned (such as graduating magna cum laude or summa cum laude).

 There is additional information you can include if you feel it’s relevant, but it’s not required on a resume.
 If you need to cut information out of your resume, don’t add these things unless you’re confident they will make a difference.

-• A thesis or dissertation completed as part of a graduate school experience that is relevant to the job.
+• A thesis or dissertation completed as part of a graduate school experience that is relevant to the job

-• Extracurricular activities where you developed skills needed for the different jobs you apply for.
+• Extracurricular activities where you developed skills needed for the different jobs you apply for

-• Merit-based grants and scholarships if they are relevant to the job.
+• Merit-based grants and scholarships if they are relevant to the job

-• Academic awards such as the Dean’s list.
+• Academic awards such as the Dean’s list

 Every resume is unique.
 Ask yourself: what is your most relevant accomplishment to the job you want?
 Education and work experience may switch spots on your resume depending on how relevant they are to the job you’re applying for.